plausible/docs/docs/integration-guides.md

 ## Localhost for hybrid apps

-You can enable Plausible to count visitors on localhost which is useful in hybrid apps.
+You can enable Plausible to count visitors on localhost which is useful in Cordova, Capacitor and other hybrid apps.
 [Learn more here](script-extensions.md)

 ## MediaWiki